grantjenks/python-sortedcontainers/docs/performance-scale.rst

 approach one.
 However, at the sizes discussed below, the ratio is closer to 1.136.
 This means that as we grow from one million to one billion elements, we expect a net ratio of ~2.
 By comparison, the cubic root time complexity would expect a net ratio of ~10.
 In practice, :doc:`Sorted Containers<index>` is often five to ten times faster at smaller list sizes.
 So the total effect is for performance to be equal at large list sizes.
-Also, tree-based implementations have difficulty trying to realize the theoretical ratio on modern processors and so remain slower even at scale.
+Also, tree-based implementations have difficulty trying to realize the theoretical ratio and so remain slower even at scale.

 Local Results
 .............